 We find the first traces of this crispbread in Sweden around 500 AD.

-Originally, they were was made round with a hole in the middle so that the breads could be stored for a long time, threaded on long sticks hanging from the ceiling.
+Originally, they were made round with a hole in the middle so that the breads could be stored for a long time, as they were threaded on long sticks hanging from the ceiling.
 The traditional recipe as we know it today was invented about 500 years ago.

 Traditionally, the dough was kneaded with snow or ice that evaporated during cooking and thus allowed to get the crispness that the bread is known for.
 Today, the dough just contains a large amount of cold water and must be kneaded as little as possible to obtain a crisp and crumbly result.
 Knækbrød is only baked for a few minutes, at temperatures generally between 400 and 480 F.

 I was very pleasantly surprised by this recipe.
 The bread was very quick to make, with a long shelf life, delicious and clearly economic as store-bought knækbrød is generally very expensive and typically no more than five to seven crackers per package.

 - 1¼ cup rye flour

 - ¼ cup instant or quick rolled oats